Murray-Risk/ProjectFlow/README.md

 **Current Phase:** v1.0.0

-The repository currently consists of the README
+The repository currently contains the architectural foundation and documentation for v1.0.0.
+Implementation begins in v1.0.1.

 **Next milestone:** v1.0.1 — All phase 0 documents